 It’s not that members don’t tithe anymore, but they don’t tithe as much or as often.
 Lack of regular attendance and tithing options are usually to blame for this church myth.
 With 49% of giving coming from credit cards or electronic means, it’s important to offer an alternate way for members to give outside of cash or check.

 Another problem is members want to understand where their money goes.
 They want to know they’re helping the community.
 If you question your members, you might find that many donate to various charities versus tithing.
+Many are not sure if they see the practice of tithing in the bible.
 The key is to talk to your members to find out their preferences and needs.

 5. A Newer Church Building Makes All The Difference